Member and non-member receipts (Tier 4)

 Receipts from non-members are recorded in either the category 'Donations, fundraising and other similar receipts', or 'Receipts from providing goods or services'.

 You can’t change the type of information that must be reported within each category, however you can split or rename a category to make it more meaningful for your charity.
 You can also delete a category if it isn’t relevant to your charity.
-Refer to the Charities Services resource ‘Tier 4 Operating receipts and payments categories’ for more information.
+Refer to the Charities Services resource ‘Tier 4 Minimum categories’ page for more information.

 Why are receipts from members kept separate?